julianathan/WhatTheHack/010-AzureDevOps/Student/challenge00.md

 ### Introduction

 DevOps is a very broad topic and you have lots of choices when it comes to the tools that you use.
-In this challenge you will setup your computer and cloud environment with the minimum required tools.
+In this challenge you will setup your computer and the two cloud environments you will use with the minimum required tools.

 ### Challenge